the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `Zcash` - cryptocurrency using zk-SNARKs to provide enhanced privacy; either in a transparent pool or a shielded pool

 `zero address` - contract creation; sometimes sent in an intentional ether burn

+`zero padding` — (big-endian) for taking up entire memory; if your data type is uint8 or uint32 it is still managed as uint256 values (occupies 32bytes)

 `zkSNARK` - succinct non interactive argument of knowledge